sulliv35/League-most-played-with/README.md

 Make sure you are using Python 2.7

-Assuming you have pip installed you can run:
+If pip is installed (pip comes installed with later versions of python 2.7):

 `pip install requests` via the terminal/command line (possibly `sudo pip install requests` if on a mac)